LOxyDev/Groundhog-Defense/README.md

 ==============================================================================

-For access of Developper's Version : versions/latest/GDDevV.jar
+For access of Developper's Version download the file : latestGDDevV.jar

-For Graphics : assets/graphics/"folder concerned"
+For Graphics please rename the file (ex) : assetsGraphicsMenuBackground